stefanjudis/pwt-workshop/lessons/02-writing-tests/02-assertions/README.md

 ### Tweak assertions

-Soft assertions are a handy way to fail your test case but don't stop it.
+Soft assertions (`expect.soft`) are a handy way to fail your test case but don't stop it.

 ```javascript